2wenty2wo/Rpi-USB-Cloner/README.md

 ```
 If you used Option B above, append `--break-system-packages` to the pip command.
 `mount.py` ships with this repository, so no separate install is needed.

+## Module layout
+The codebase is now organized as a package:
+- UI rendering and assets live in `rpi_usb_cloner/ui/`.
+- Storage/USB drive operations live in `rpi_usb_cloner/storage/`.
+- GPIO/OLED button hardware support lives in `rpi_usb_cloner/hardware/`.

+If you prefer the legacy shim, `rpi-usb-cloner.py` still forwards to the module entrypoint.

 ## UI assets
 The UI expects the following files in `rpi_usb_cloner/ui/assets/`: